 Evolutionarily Distinct and Globally Endangered (EDGE) Index

-The EDGE Index tracks the conservation status of the world’s most evolutionarily distinct species, and ranges from 1 when all species are threatened with extinction, to 0 when no species are threatened.
+The EDGE Index tracks the conservation status of the world’s most evolutionarily distinct species, and ranges from 100% when all evolutionarily distinct species are threatened with extinction, to 0% when none are threatened.

 The full methodology is available in the 2023 paper published in Conservation Biology.